ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Intermediaries that support both CONNECT-UDP and HTTP/3 datagrams MUST negotiate flow identifiers separately on the client-facing and server-facing connections.
-This is accomplished by having the intermediary parse the "Datagram-Flow-Id" header on all CONNECT-UDP requests it receives, and sending the same value in the "Datagram-Flow-Id" header on the response.
+This is accomplished by having the intermediary parse the unnamed element of the "Datagram-Flow-Id" header on all CONNECT-UDP requests it receives, and sending the same unnamed element in the "Datagram-Flow-Id" header on the response.
 The intermediary then ascertains whether it can use datagrams on the server-facing connection.
 If they are supported (as indicated by the H3_DATAGRAM SETTINGS parameter), the intermediary uses its own flow identifier allocation service to allocate a flow identifier for the server-facing connection, and waits for the server's reply to see if the server sent the "Datagram-Flow-Id" header on the response.
 The intermediary then translates datagrams between the two connections by using the flow identifier specific to that connection.
 An intermediary MAY also choose to use datagrams on only one of the two connections, and translate between datagrams and streams.

+Intermediaries MUST NOT echo nor forward named elements or parameters on the "Datagram-Flow-Id" header if they do not understand their semantics.
+Extensions to CONNECT-UDP that leverage named elements or parameters in the "Datagram-Flow-Id" header MUST specify how they are handled by intermediaries.

 # Performance Considerations {#performance}